audioxide/data/README.md

 # audioxide-data

-This repository stores the data and generator for the Audioxide API.
+This repository stores the data for the Audioxide API.

 ## Layout